-The multi-interface connector is a male (DB) 15-pin miniature D-Sub type (see Figure 1) that includes four interfaces-RS232, DC input power, ON/OFF control line, and TX\ACTIVE.
-The multi-interface connector pin assignments are summarized in Table 1.
+The multi-interface connector is a male 25-pin miniature D-Sub type (see Figure 1) that includes five interfaces-RS232, DC input power, ON/OFF control line, analog audio, and Digital Peripheral Link (DPL).
+The multi-interface connector pin assignments are summarized in Table 1, which is 'pin-to-pin'.